AnastasKosstow/devops/README.md

                # The Docker image for the container.
                image: webapp-img
                ports:
-                 # The port that the container exposes.
-Change this to match the port your app listens on
+                 # The port that the container exposes
                  - containerPort: 5000
      ```